Guide to the Office of Sponsored Programs

 Because the OSP has, as its primary obligation, the facilitation of sponsored projects for faculty and professional staff, and, due to the time pressure associated with grant deadlines, the OSP is unable to work directly with students to develop applications for federal funds for fellowships or research opportunities.
 However, the OSP will work with a student's faculty advisor starting ten (10) working days prior to the official agency due date of the application.
 Students wishing to apply for external federal support should first contact their faculty advisors, share the request for proposals with their advisor, and plan to have a completed proposal submitted to their advisor no later than ten (10) working days prior to the official agency due date.
 The advisor has the responsibility of reviewing the student's proposal and ensuring that the proposal is feasible and that the fulfillment of the proposed project, if funded, will not interfere with the student's educational progress, nor with the operations of the department or School.
 After reviewing the student's proposal, the faculty member may then work with the OSP to ensure that the application is complete and ready for submission.
 The deadline for faculty members wishing to submit student applications for external federal funds is five (5) working days prior to the official due date.

 Each institution has one or several individuals who are empowered to sign documents on behalf of the institution.
 The individual who serves as the institutions "Authorized Institutional Official" or "Authorized Organizational Representative" and offers federal assurance/certification on behalf of Gallaudet University is the President.
 For those proposals that have been properly routed and approved by the Office of Sponsored Programs and include the appropriate signatures the President authorizes the Assistant Dean for Research to submit proposals and accept awards on behalf of gallaudet University via electronic means or hard copy.
 Dr. Christine Katsapis will be the authorized institutional official for the purpose of submission and acceptance only for as long as she holds the position of Assistant Dean for Research or until such time as this procedure is amended.
 The President further authorizes Dr. Katsapis to be the University's designate on all federal electronic research administration and credential provider systems to ensure the smooth processing of Gallaudet federal grant applications and awards.
+For proposals which exceed $1 million dollars, the Associate Provost for Research must counter-sign the internal routing and approval of any proposal which would result in a cost-reimburable award from either a federal or foundation sponsor.
 The University is not committed to accept awards resulting from the submission of proposals or budget revisions not authorized by the President or submitted without following University policies for sponsored programs and signed by the Assistant Dean for Research.

 Pre- and Post-Award